 See a Movie

 Houston is home to many movie theaters, but there are a few that have a unique flair.

 The Alamo Drafthouse Cinema is one.
-Founded in Austin, the Houston area has three locations.
+While founded in Austin, the Houston area now has multiple locations.
 All offer a full food and drinks menu that you can order from while watching the movie, and all frown on cell phone usage during screenings — so much so that management won’t hesitate to kick out repeat phone usage offenders.
-Locations are in Sugarland, Mason Park and The Vintage.
+Locations include Sugar Land and Mason Park.
 See details here.

 Another Houston-area theater that is out of the ordinary for movie screenings is the Showboat Drive-in.
 Located in Hockley, this one is a bit of a hike out from the center of town and is a nice option on a cool rainy day.
 The theater has been open since 2006 and is owned by a family who also owned a Showboat Drive-in restaurant in Houston in the 1950s.
-Tickets for a double-feature are $7 for adults and $5 for kids 3 to 12 years old.
+Tickets for a double-feature are $8 for adults and $6 for kids 3 to 12 years old.
 During the summer, movies play most nights.
-In other times of the year, movies play on... the weekends only.
-Address: 22422 FM 2920 Road, Hockley, TX 77447
+In other times of the year, movies play... on the weekends only.

 03 of 05

 If the rain has you restless, there are plenty of large indoor spaces to shop or wander around in Houston.
 In the Downtown district, there is a system of underground tunnels with restaurants and shops (only open during business hours).

 Another centrally located option is the Galleria, a mall massive enough that the entire area of town is named after it.
 It boasts 400 stores in a space of 2.4 million square feet — that’s more than 40 football fields.